aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 #### Randomness Generation Using wVRFs

-In each epoch, the validators can collaborate to produce randomness for every block finalized by consensus, by  evaluating a *weighted verifiable random function (wVRF)* using shared secret established by wDKG.
+In each epoch, the validators will collaborate to produce randomness for *every* block finalized by consensus, by evaluating a *weighted verifiable random function (wVRF)* using shared secret established by wDKG.

-- When a block achieves consensus finalization, each validator will use its decrypted share from the aggregated wPVSS transcript, produce its wVRF *share* for that block and reliably-multicast this share.
+- When a block achieves consensus finalization, each validator will use its decrypted share from the aggregated wPVSS transcript to produce its wVRF *share* for that block by evaluating *wVRF* on block-specific unbiasable message (e.g., epoch number and round number), and reliably-multicast this share.
-- Upon collecting wVRF shares that exceeds the reconstruction weight threshold (by the stake rounding algorithm), every validator will combine them into (and agree on) a final wVRF *evaluation*, which becomes the block seed.
-Lastly, this seed is attached to the block and the block is sent for execution.
+- Upon collecting wVRF shares that exceeds the reconstruction weight threshold (`reconstruct_threshold_in_weights` by the stake rounding algorithm), every validator will combine them and derive the same final wVRF *evaluation*, which essentically equals to the shared secret evaluated on the block-specific unbiasable message.
+Lastly, validators attach wVRF *evaluation* as the block seed and send the block for execution.

 Importantly, only 50% or more of the stake can compute the wVRF evaluation, which ensures **unpredictability**.
 Furthermore, the uniqueness property of wVRFs together with the secrecy of the wPVSS scheme ensure **unbiasability** against adversaries controlling less than 50% of the stake.